 Now, if you’re planning on going heavy with the side dishes or preparing multiple types of meat for the party, you’ll want to drop those estimations down a bit.
 But you can decide based on the other menu items that will be available.
 We also have other meat calculators.
 Try our pulled pork calculator, beef brisket calculator and our turkey calculator.

-Why Are The Numbers Of Ribs So Different?
+Why Are The Numbers So Different For Each Type?

 Figuring out how much pork, brisket, or turkey you need per person is straightforward.
 It all comes down to weight which is always simple.
-It gets a little more complicated when we discuss ribs simply because there are multiple types of ribs.
+It gets a little more complicated when we discuss ribs simply because there are multiple types.
+You can get them from different animals unlike a pork butt or brisket.

-So when I’m talking about how many ribs I need for my summer BBQ get-together, I first need to decide on what type of ribs I’m talking about.
-There are plenty of differences between pork and beef ribs before we even get to discussing the difference between pork spare ribs and baby back ribs or beef short ribs and back ribs.
+So when I’m talking about how many ribs I need for my summer BBQ get-together, I first need to decide on what type I’m talking about.
+There are plenty of differences between the pork and beef versions before we even get to discussing the difference between the types from each animal.

 How Many Baby Back Ribs Per Person?